MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/get-remote-support.md

 - **Diagnostics:** To view diagnostic info and logs
 - **Diagnostics and repair:** To view diagnostic info and logs in addition to perform software repairs

-The following sections list the allowed diagnostic or repair commands that Microsoft support can execute during a remote support session.
+The following section list the allowed diagnostic commands that Microsoft support can execute during a remote support session.

 ### Access level: Diagnostics